giantswarm/docs/src/content/ui-api/kubectl-gs/get-nodepools.md

 ### `--output/-o` {#flags-output}

-`kubectl` commonly allows to specify the output format for all `get` subcommands. `kgs get nodepools` is no different.
+`kubectl` commonly allows to specify the output format for all `get` subcommands. `kubectl gs get nodepools` is no different.
-Similar to other `get` subcommands, you can specify the output format of `kgs get nodepools` using the `--output` flag.
+Similar to other `get` subcommands, you can specify the output format of `kubectl gs get nodepools` using the `--output` flag.

 #### YAML output {#yaml}